AGontcharov/Wildebeest-2-Player-Chess-AI/README.md

 ![](WildebeestOverview.png)

-[Wildebeest chess](https://en.wikipedia.org/wiki/Wildebeest_Chess) is a chess variant orginaly created by R. Wayne Schmittberger where the board is 11x10 squares.
+[Wildebeest chess](https://en.wikipedia.org/wiki/Wildebeest_Chess) is a chess variant originally created by R. Wayne Schmittberger where the board is 11x10 squares.
 The board consists of the standard chess pieces along with a couple new pieces whose moveset, after effects and rules can be found in the table below.
 In addition, there are a few special squares on the board which are also detailed further down below in another table.

 The Wildebeest 2 Player Chess AI generates all the possible states (possible moves) of a board for a player as his next move.
 All the states produce adhere to the Wildebeest chess rules and are then added to a list.
 From this list all the states are given a score based on a heuristic function that is applied to them.
-A state with the highest score is chosen as the succesfor as the player's next move.
+A state with the highest score is chosen as the successor as the player's next move.
 The Wildebeest Chess AI by default has depth set to 2 and therefore will look into the future 2 moves ahead producing better result but at a computational cost.
-Scores are only applied to resulting state, therfore at depth 3 only boards three moves ahead will have a score applied to them.
+Scores are only applied to resulting state, therefore at depth 3 only boards three moves ahead will have a score applied to them.
 In addition, the Wildebeest Chess AI is also based on the [Minimax Search with Alpha-beta pruning](http://will.thimbleby.net/algorithms/doku.php?id=minimax_search_with_alpha-beta_pruning).

 ### Starting State of the Board